跳转至

 • Replace the entry that has not been used for the longest time, i.e. has the oldest previous access.

-• Pro: Temproal locality!
+• Pro: Temporal locality!

 • Recent past use implies likely future use